Human rights abuses in Chile under Augusto Pinochet: Psychological repression

-The military junta often framed leftist individuals and groups, in order to justify its agenda to target and torture political dissidents.
-The Junta fostered fear of leftists by staging arsenal captures and portraying leftist extremists in an extremely negative light.
-The regime falsely accused leftists of stealing dangerous weapons from weapons stores in order to justify the illegal capture of dissidents.
+The military junta often framed leftist individuals and groups in order to justify its agenda to target and torture political dissidents.
+The junta fostered fear of leftists by staging arsenal captures and portraying leftist extremists in an extremely negative light.
+The regime falsely accused leftists of stealing dangerous weapons from weapons stores to justify the illegal capture of dissidents.
 Such fake portrayals of "the revolutionary threat" resulted in the legitimization of the Pinochet regime.
-The Junta commissioned the Chilean public to report the actions of any suspected leftists, and proceed to turn them in.
-Pinochet also authorized for DINA to stage the bombing of a Chilean safe house.
-The blame was placed on the leftist extremists, in order to demonstrate the danger they posed to society.
+The junta commissioned the Chilean public to report the actions of any suspected leftists and proceeded to turn them in.
+Pinochet also authorized DINA to stage the bombing of a Chilean safe house, placing the blame on leftist extremists to demonstrate the danger they posed to society.
 Essentially, the military junta made use of brainwashing propaganda to portray the leftists as the enemies.

-Psychological torture was used to destroy a prisoner's will, dignity, moral and physical resolve in order to extract pertinent information from the victim.
+Psychological torture was used to destroy a prisoner's will, dignity, morale, and physical resolve in order to extract pertinent information from the victim.
 Members of intelligence agencies like DINA and the Joint Command attempted to extract information from victims by threatening their children and loved ones.
 Many mothers who were incarcerated in illegal detention centers had to choose between saving themselves or their children's lives.
-On August 21, 1989, military personnel seized Jessica Antonia Liberona Ninoles and detained her in a dark, solitary room.
+On August 21, 1989, military personnel seized Jessica Antonia Liberona Niñoles and detained her in a dark, solitary room.
 She was stripped naked, forced to lie down on an uncomfortable prison cot, and was not permitted to sleep for five days during the interrogation period.
 The captors constantly threatened to kidnap her nine-year-old daughter from school if she failed to cooperate.